Market Analysts see Salesforce Inc. [CRM] gaining to $278. Time to buy?

 Salesforce (NYSE: CRM), the global leader in CRM, today announced that its second quarter fiscal year 2024 results will be released on Wednesday, August 30, 2023, after the close of the market.
 The company will host a conference call at 2:00 p.m.
 (PT) / 5:00 p.m.
 (ET) to discuss its financial results with the investment community.
 A live webcast and replay of the event will be available on the Salesforce Investor Relations website at www.salesforce.com/investor.

-The results of the trading session contributed to over 3822307 shares changing hands.
-Over the past one week, the price volatility of Salesforce Inc. stands at 2.16% while the volatility over the past one month is 1.96%.

-The market cap for CRM stock reached $202.71 billion, with 980.00 million shares outstanding and 943.32 million shares in the current float.
-Compared to the average trading volume of 6.46M shares, CRM reached a trading volume of 3822307 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 6.38M shares, CRM reached a trading volume of 4079251 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about Salesforce Inc. [CRM]?